Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: RELATED WORK

 \section{RELATED WORK}

 \textbf{Combinatorial methods.} The goal of combinatorial methods is to find the discrete causal structure that optimizes a given score function.
-Identifying the optimal DAG is known to be NP-hard~\citep{chickering2004large}.
+Identifying the optimal DAG (we note that there may be more than one) is known to be NP-hard~\citep{chickering2004large}.
 As such, exact methods based, for example, on dynamic programming~\citep{koivisto2004exact} or LP formulations~\citep{jaakkola2010learning} are fairly limited in their ability to scale.
 Alternatively, the problem can be solved approximately, with some such methods scaling successfully to Bayesian networks with thousands~\citep{scanagatta2015learning} or even millions~\citep{ramsey2017million} of variables.
-Local search methods such as Greedy Search in DAG space~\citep{chickering95a} or that of Markov Equivalence Classes~\citep{meek1997graphical,chickering2002optimal} have been widely successful.
-In particular, the Greedy Equivalence Search (GES) method, which belongs to the latter category, is proven to find the global optimum in the limit of infinite data.

-This guarantee does not hold in the finite data regime, with two key pathologies being manifested.
-Firstly, Greedy Search can suffer from the ``horizon effect''~\citep{berliner1973some} and perform myopic choices due to a shallow search tree, being unable to explore longer trajectories that may contain better-scoring graphs.
-Secondly, it may choose edges whose contribution to the score is high due to noise in the limited-size dataset, even though the causal relationship does not exist in the true graph. \footnote{Interestingly, while Christopher Meek's PhD thesis~\citep{meek1997graphical}, which first proposes GES, acknowledges that Greedy Search is somewhat simplistic and other types of search algorithms should be considered, to the best of our knowledge, the bulk of work has concentrated on GES-like methods.}
+Local search methods such as Greedy Search in DAG space~\citep{chickering95a} or Markov Equivalence Classes~\citep{meek1997graphical,chickering2002optimal} have been widely successful.
+In particular, the Greedy Equivalence Search (GES) method, which belongs to the latter category, is proven to find the global optimum in the limit of infinite data.\footnote{Interestingly, while Christopher Meek's PhD thesis~\citep{meek1997graphical}, which first proposed GES, acknowledges that Greedy Search is somewhat simplistic and other types of search algorithms should be considered, to the best of our knowledge, the bulk of work has concentrated on GES-like methods.} This guarantee does not hold in the finite data regime, however.
+The key pathology that Greedy Search can suffer from is the ``horizon effect''~\citep{berliner1973some}, arising due to its shallow search tree.
+It may perform myopic choices as it is unable to explore longer trajectories that contain sets of edges with better score when considered jointly.
+We illustrate this in Figure 1 and include a detailed discussion in Section~\ref{subsec:greedy} of the Supplementary Material.